bcgov/castor/R/Params/linkHBS_VRI_Calibtation.md

 Robinson et al.'s (2016) approach has not been applied in the province of BC because of challenges with spatially tracking observed scaled volumes.
 Scaled volume is tracked by the harvest billing system (HBS) which focuses on measuring harvest volumes for accounting of provincal revenue.
 This tracking is accomplished at a spatial unit known as a timber mark.
 The timber mark is a unique identifer stamped or marked on the end of each harvested log to associate the log with the specific authority to harvest and move timber.
 Timber marks are typically assigned to multiple harvested units that may be not be spatially contiguous nor contain a single harvest date.
 Thus, linking HBS and forest inventory data has been difficult due to the complicated spatial and temporal boundaries of timber marks.
 In particular, estimating the net area harvested (i.e., netting out roads, wildlife tree patches, etc.) and its spatial boundary can be difficult to determine for historical cutblocks.

 Here I develop a calibration model for BC that can be used to provide valuable information about timber projection uncertainty.
 First, I develop an approach to link timber mark boundaries from the HBS to harvested forest stands, I then build on Robinson et al.'s (2016) approach by developing a calibration model that accounts for spatial correlation of timber volume estimates between harvested forest stands.
 I then further build on this approach by relating uncertainty estimates to stand characetirics, and highlight what stand types have greater uncertainty in their timber volume yields.
 The calibration model developed here will support adaptive forest management in BC, by identifying factors leading to greater or lesser uncertainty around strategic decisions.
-For example, such a model may inform a more robust AAC decision, by helping the Cheif Forster understand situations where uncertainty in yields could lead to over or under estimates in AAC.
+For example, such a model may inform a more robust AAC decision, by helping the Chief Forester understand situations where uncertainty in yields could lead to over or under estimates in AAC.
 The proposed calibration model will also be used in the caribou and landuse simulator (CLUS) model to provide an estimate of volume yield uncertainty in the quantification of impacts from caribou conservation activities on harvest flows.

 # Methods